DS4PS/nhood-change-project/outcomes.md

 **Ellen, I. G., & Turner, M. A. (1997).
 Does neighborhood matter?
 Assessing recent evidence.
 Housing Policy Debate, 8(4), 833-866.** [[PDF](https://github.com/DS4PS/cpp-529-master/blob/master/articles/social-mobility/does-neighborhood-matter-assessing-recent-evidence.pdf)]

+This article synthesizes findings from a wide range of empirical research into how neighborhoods affect families and children.
+It lays out a conceptual framework for understanding how neighborhoods may affect people at different life stages.
+It then identifies methodological challenges, summarizes past research findings, and suggests priorities for future work.

+Despite a growing body of evidence that neighborhood conditions play a role in shaping individual outcomes, serious methodological challenges remain that suggest some caution in interpreting this evidence.
+Moreover, no consensus emerges about which neighborhood characteristics affect which outcomes, or about what types of families may be most influenced by neighborhood conditions.
+Finally, existing studies provide little empirical evidence about the causal mechanisms through which neighborhood environment influences individual outcomes.
+To be useful to policy makers, future empirical research should tackle the critical question of how and for whom neighborhood matters.